 Basically, there are two ways in which you can scale your website – vertically and horizontally.
 Vertical scalability refers to including more features and elements to your website to enhance interactivity whereas horizontal scalability refers to the capability of expanding across different devices.

 Making the right choice at the initial stage can significantly cut down your costs in the future and ensure ease in development.

-Learn about WooCommerce development to build eCommerce site for your business.
+Learn about WooCommerce development to build an eCommerce site for your business.